 The BSBI Atlas of the British and Irish Flora is a major publication project that has previously appeared at 40-year intervals.
 It is one of the most important sources of information on the distribution of British plants, and is widely used by researchers and conservationists.

-The BSBI Distribution Database also offers an opportunity to map the distribution of the British flora at a tetrad (2km x 2km) resolution, giving a much better impression of how frequent our more localised and declining species really are.
-Inevitably coverage will be patchy for many years to come, but the pieces of the jigsaw will gradually drop into place.
+The BSBI Distribution Database offers everyone an opportunity to map the distribution of the British flora at a tetrad (2km x 2km) resolution, giving a much better impression of how frequent our more localised and declining species really are.
+Inevitably national coverage will be patchy for many years to come, but the pieces of the jigsaw will gradually drop into place.

 If you would like to see examples of the national maps, click here.